NanophotonIICOs/.github/profile/README.md

  -->

-# LFLM RESEARCH GROUP
+# NANOPHOTONICS RESEARCH GROUP
-This organization corresponds to [Dr. L.F.
+This organization corresponds to   [Dr. R.E.
+Balderas-Navarro](http://www.iico.uaslp.mx/Paginas/Luis-Felipe.aspx) and  [Dr. L.F.
 Lastras-Martinez](http://www.iico.uaslp.mx/Paginas/Luis-Felipe.aspx).
 Here are the shared and developed codes employed in the research of the group.
 These are divided into two principal laboratories:

 * Ellipsometry laboratory
     + Spectroscopy Elipsometry (`SE`) both high vacuum and room ambient.